Personal Statements

 THIRD, the personal statement gives the admissions committee greater insight into your critical thinking abilities.
 Are you able to reflect on your life experiences and identify how one or more of those experiences has impacted you in some meaningful way?
 Critical thinking is an essential quality for law students and lawyers, and admissions committees want to see you demonstrate that ability in your personal statement.

 FOURTH, the personal statement may give admissions committees a sense of your motivations for attending law school.
 Was your decision to apply well reasoned or was it a result of not knowing what else to do after college?
 Admissions committees prefer to admit applicants who have come to the reasoned conclusion that law is the best career path for them.
+You can show this reasoning through the anecdotes you choose to include and/or through a couple of sentences towards the end of your statement.

-Finally, the personal statement is potential and needed relief for admissions committees that review thousands of applications over the course of the admissions cycle.
+Finally, Finally, the personal statement is potential and needed relief for admissions committees that review thousands of applications over the course of the admissions cycle.
 The other components of the application, while useful, can be dry and fatiguing to review in bulk.
 The personal statement is the one document that can bring life to an application file.
 Take advantage of that opportunity and give the admissions committees an engaging statement.
 It doesn’t need to be the great American novel, but it should at least give admissions committees a pleasant break from the rest of the application review process.
-They will thank you.
+They will be grateful.

 5 DOs:

-(1) Pay Attention to Each School’s Prompt
+(1) Review Each School’s Prompt Carefully

 (2) Personalize Your Statement